Frankie Howerd

 Francis Alick Howard (6 March 1917 – 19 April 1992), better known by his stage-name Frankie Howerd, was an English actor and comedian.

 Early life

-Howerd was born the son of soldier Francis Alfred William (1887–1934) and Edith Florence Howard (née Morrison, 1888–1962), at the City Hospital in York, England, in 1917 (not 1922 as he later claimed).
-His mother worked at the Rowntree's chocolate factory.
-For his first two and a half years, Howerd lived in a terraced house at 53, Hartoft Street.
-He described it as "a poorish area of the city near the River Ouse".
-He later said he had only one memory of living in York and that was of falling down the stairs, an experience which left him with a life-long dread of heights.
-He returned to York on many occasions for family holidays, however, and later in life spoke of his fondness for the city.
+Howerd was born the son of a soldier Francis Alfred William (1887–1934) and Edith Florence Howard (née Morrison, 1888–1962), at the City Hospital in York, England, in 1917 (not 1922 as he later claimed).
+His mother worked at the Rowntree's factory.
+The family lived in Hartoft Street, which he later described as "a poorish area of the city near the River Ouse".
+He retained an affection for his home city, to which he often returned.

-His family moved to Eltham, London when he was a young child, and he was educated at Shooter's Hill Grammar School in Shooter's Hill.
+When his father was posted to Woolwich, the family moved to Eltham, London while he was a young child, and he was educated at Shooter's Hill Grammar School in Shooter's Hill.